-Cooking to Fight Inflammation?
+Cooking To Fight Inflammation?

-In one study, the investigators divided 172 men and women by age – one group ranged in age from 18 to 45; the other ranged from 60 to 80.
-The researchers recorded their subjects’ body weight, body fat, everything they had eaten for three days and collected blood samples to measure C-reactive protein, a marker for inflammation, and for two types of AGEs, carboxymethyllysine (CML) and methylgllyoxal (MG).
-The blood tests showed that people age 65 and older had AGE levels 35 percent higher than those in the younger group, and that the greater the consumption of foods high in AGEs, the higher the levels of CRP, regardless of age or overall health.
+In one study, the investigators divided 172 men and women by age – one group ranged from 18 to 45; the other from 60 to 80.
+The researchers recorded each subjects’ weight, body fat, everything they had eaten for three days and collected blood samples to measure C-reactive protein (CRP), a marker for inflammation.
+They also tested each participant for two types of AGEs, carboxymethyllysine (CML) and methylglyoxal (MG).
+The blood tests showed that the people age 65 and older had AGEs levels 35 percent higher than the younger participants, and that the more foods high in AGEs eaten, the higher the levels of CRP, regardless of age or overall health.

 Andrew Weil, M.D.